emmanuelchukwuemka/we2transfer/README.md

 1. Fork this repository or push it to GitHub/GitLab
 2. Create a new Web Service on Render
 3. Connect your repository
-4. Set the build command to `composer install`
+4. Set the build command to `pip install -r requirements.txt`
-5. Set the start command to `php -S 0.0.0.0:$PORT app.php`
+5. Set the start command to `gunicorn --bind 0.0.0.0:$PORT app:app`
 6. Add the required environment variables
 7. Deploy!